lmcduffie80/eyp-static/GOOGLE_CALENDAR_SETUP.md

    - Choose "Google Calendar API"
    - Save

+**Option B: Using OAuth 2.0 (For private calendars)**

+If you need to access a private calendar, you'll need to use OAuth 2.0 instead:

+1. Go to "APIs & Services" > "Credentials"
+2. Click "Create Credentials" > "OAuth client ID"
+3. Configure the OAuth consent screen if prompted
+4. Choose "Web application" as the application type
+5. Your OAuth client ID will look like: `983004197714-ts6vs0t8ed43m6vmmeruehmg93258g8g.apps.googleusercontent.com`
+6. Copy the Client ID (you'll also need the Client Secret)

+**Note:** The current implementation uses API keys.
+For OAuth support, additional authentication flow code would be needed.

 ### 2. Get Your Calendar ID

 You can use one of these formats: